gswallow/vault-oss-cluster/README.md

 The chief reason this project exists is to toy with the auto-unseal feature and the AWS secrets engine.
 Everything is in "experimental" stage right now and you may use this project at your own peril.

+### CA Certs
+Mac users: you can import the CA cert to your system keychain using Keychain Access.
+This will allow you to trust the CA cert, and actually visit the vault cluster you've stood up.